 Centennial Lecture Series

 Rowan University, established in 1923, is celebrating it's centennial year!
-The College of Science & Mathematics will be hosting two Centennial Lecture Series in recognition of this important milestone.
-We hope you'll join us for these exciting events, described below.
+The College of Science & Mathematics will be hosting two Centennial Lecture events in recognition of this important milestone.
+We hope you'll join us for these exciting seminars, described below.
 Learn more about how Rowan University is recognizing it's 100th year, by exploring the Centennial Homepage.

 "Nature's Best Hope"